dineshkrishna9999/agent-development-kit-crash-course/5-sessions-and-state/README.md

 This example demonstrates how to create and manage stateful sessions in the Agent Development Kit (ADK), enabling your agents to maintain context and remember user information across interactions.

+**Modified for learning**: This example has been customized with personalized user data and a quiz agent for interactive learning.

 ## What Are Sessions in ADK?

 Sessions in ADK provide a way to: